makersacademy/CV/README.md

 #### Designing: Analysis, Planning & Research

-Adept with managing the design process: breaking down processess and systems into components, to better understand how the whole fits together; building out step-by-step to achieve a goal, in a way which others may easily follow; and gathering the relevant information to inform these two elements effectively.
+Adept with managing the design process: breaking down processess and systems into components, to better understand how the whole fits together; building out step-by-step to achieve a goal, in a way others may easily follow; and gathering the relevant information to inform these two elements effectively.

 * At **King's College Hospital** (KCH), automated an inbox filing system to manage a high volume of emails, reducing time spent on this task significantly and allowing productivity improvements for other tasks.